wynessgp/sqa-risk-recreation/docs/requirement/features.md

 # Features
-- Ability to hold 2-6 players’ game.
+- Ability to hold 2-6 Users’ game(flexibility for change group size).
-- Ability to make player choose a color as their beginning.
+- Ability User chooses a color at the beginning for their territories and armies.
 - Using world territory as the actual game map
-- Ability for players to put down game pieces (Infantry, Calvary, Artillery) on territories
+- Ability for Users to put down game pieces (Infantry, Calvary, Artillery) on territories
-- Ability to roll the dice
+- Ability to roll dice for
-- Ability for players to take turn occupying all the territories at the start of the game
+- Ability for Users to take turn occupying all the territories at the start of the game
-- Ability to attacking each opponent and the territory they are in
+- Ability to attacking each opponent for control of territories.
-- Ability to track turn
+- Ability to track turn helps User know whose turn it is.
-- Ability to shuffle the deck of cards
+- Ability to shuffle the deck of cards ensures randomness in the game-enhancing cards that Users can draw
-- Ability to track deck
+- Ability to track deck monitors the cards held by each User
-- Ability to track current player-holding cards
+- Ability to track current User-holding cards
-- Ability for players to receive armies:
+- Ability for Users to receive armies:
 - At the start of every turn, based on the number of territories occupied (number of occupied territories divided by 3, minimum 3 armies)
-- At the start of every turn, based on the continent the player controlled (different value for each continent)
+- At the start of every turn, based on the continent the User controlled (different value for each continent)
 - Trade in cards for armies
-- Ability for players to receive cards:
+- Ability for Users to receive cards:
-- Receive one card at the end of any turn in which the player has captured at least one territory
+- Receive one card at the end of any turn in which the User has captured at least one territory
-- Detect when a player has too many cards
+- Detect when a User has too many cards
-    - beginning of the turn, the player has 5 or 6 cards
+    - beginning of the turn, the User has 5 or 6 cards
-    - eliminate an opponent and collect cards caused the player to hold 6 or more cards.
+    - eliminate an opponent and collect cards caused the User to hold 6 or more cards.
-- Detect when a player has won the game when:
+- Detect when a User has won the game when:
-    - The player defeated all other remaining players
+    - The User defeated all other remaining Users
-    - The player captured all 42 territories in the world.
+    - The User captured all 42 territories in the world.
 - Ability to move armies around the territories.
 - Ability to setup the game for each new round.
-- Ability to detect when a player lost.
+- Ability to detect when a User lost.
-- Detects when a player performed a successful attack
+- Detects when a user performed a successful attack,Provides immediate feedback on the outcome for user